wix-incubator/erb/cluster/wix-management-app/README.md

  - provides status check endpoints that are required by wix ops for deployment/running an app.
  - allows you to embed 'app-info' to serve as a basic dashboard of your app.

-Note that given a proper set-up (with wix-cluster or just node cluster) you should run it on a master process.

 ## install

 ```js